TheFrustrator/Project-Mangement-System/README.md

 - **User Authentication**: Secure registration, login, and role-based access powered by JWT.
 - **Project & Task Management**: Create, update, delete, and assign projects and tasks with deadlines, priorities, and status tracking.
 - **Real-Time Collaboration**: Team chat, comments, and instant notifications.
-- **Modern UI/UX**: Built with Shadcn UI and Tailwind CSS v4 for a sleek, responsive experience.
+- **Modern UI/UX**: Built with Tailwind CSS v4 for a sleek, responsive experience.
 - **Dashboard & Analytics**: Visual representation of workload, team activities, and project milestones.
 - **Cloud Deployment**: Easily deployable on platforms like Vercel, Render, or AWS.
 - **TypeScript Support**: Full type safety across frontend and backend.